2D vs 3D Floor Plans: Which Does Your Listing Need?

 Is a 3D floor plan worth the extra cost for a standard Auckland listing?

-For most standard residential listings, no. A professional 2D floor plan gives buyers everything they need to understand the layout, qualify themselves, and arrive at the open home informed.
-The 3D floor plan earns its cost specifically for vacant properties, tenanted homes with poor presentation, premium listings, and new builds where photography alone cannot convey the finished space.
+For most standard residential listings, no. A professional 2D floor plan gives buyers what they need to understand the layout, qualify themselves, and arrive at the open home informed.
+The 3D floor plan earns its cost for vacant properties, tenanted homes with poor presentation, premium listings, and new builds where photography alone cannot convey the finished space.

 Can buyers tell the difference between a 2D and a 3D floor plan?